DaunKimY/torchModelSummary/README.md

 '''
 ```

-The source codes of modelSummary module is originally based on the torchsummary.
-As torchsummary follows the MIT license, modelSummary also follows the MIT license.
+The source codes of torchModelSummary module is originally based on the torchsummary.
+As torchsummary follows the MIT license, torchModelSummary also follows the MIT license.
 You could see source codes in attached files.

 ## How to use
 - Import the module